Federal Hill Park, Baltimore, MD

 Federal Hill Park

 In 1880 the city purchased the 8.5-acre site and dedicated it as Federal Hill Park.
 The hilltop plateau continues to attract visitors to its stunning views of the city and harbor.
 The mound-like park rises several feet above the street on its southern border, while the lawns facing the harbor to the north and east slope dramatically down before meeting a six-foot-high stone retaining wall.
 The hilltop’s outermost walkway echoes the rectangular form of the ridge, while an inner path curves through the grounds and circles a central lawn and playground.
-Federal Hill Park is a contributing feature to the Federal Hill Historic District, which was listed in the National Register of Historic Places in 1970.
+Federal Hill Park is a contributing feature to the Federal Hill Historic District, listed in the National Register of Historic Places in 1970.

 Location and Nearby Landscapes